Shares rebound as Turkish lira pulls out of dive

 U.S. December gold futures GCcv1 settled up $1.80 at $1,200.70 per ounce.

+Germany’s 10-year yield DE10YT=TWEB was 1 basis point higher at 0.33 percent, above a one-month low hit on Monday as Germany reported stronger-than-expected second-quarter GDP data.

-(Graphic: Turkey's ripple effect on global assets:reut.rs/2vHB5ry)
+(GRAPHIC: Turkey's ripple effect on global assets: reut.rs/2vHB5ry)

-Reporting by Herbert Lash, additional reporting by Richard Leong in New York; Editing by Bernadette Baum and Dan Grebler
+Reporting by Herbert Lash, additional reporting by Richard Leong in New York; Editing by Dan Grebler and Lisa Shumaker